-New equipment does not require a PAT certificate until the warrenty has expired.
-All new equipment purchased by departments must be recorded and on the department list for the test.
-This list should be available on request.
+New equipment does not require a PAT certificate until the warranty has expired.
+Departments must record and include all new equipment purchased for the test on the department list, which should be available on request.

-Equipment which is found to be faulty or has frayed wires must not be used.
+Equipment found to be faulty or with frayed wires must not be used.
 Any piece of equipment with a red failed sticker cannot be used until it has been repaired.
-Members of staff are reminded that equipment from home has not been PAT tested and cannot be used in school.

-Members of staff should carry out a visual check before plugging in any appliance.
+Staff are reminded that equipment from home has not been PAT tested and cannot be used in school.
+Staff members should carry out a visual check before plugging in any appliance.